Caring for the Mental Health of Healthcare Workers

 AMN Healthcare’s employed healthcare professionals can receive five free counseling sessions through the Employee Assistance Program (EAP).
 Mental health practitioners answer the telephone and are able to provide on-the-spot emergency counseling.
 A clinician’s household members can call as well.

 AMN has also partnered with a national telehealth service to add on additional no cost, unlimited virtual visits with mental health professionals as well as primary providers including COVID evaluation and return-to-work clearances.
-The company is also sharing free access to some sections of the Calm.com website, which offers meditation, mindfulness and relaxation tools, as well as a free online gym program through the end of May.
+The company is also sharing free access to some sections of the Calm.com website, which offers meditation, mindfulness and relaxation tools.

 Additionally, AMN continues to provide quarantined clinicians with pay, housing, benefits and other services for up to 14 days.
 A member of the AMN Clinical Care Team checks in with anyone in quarantine daily, listens to their frustrations, and ensures their needs are met.